Koushik0901/AI-Portfolio/Disord-AI-chatbot/README.md

 ## Overview
 <b> This project combines various natural language processing and deep learning techniques like tokenizing, bidirectional long short term memory etc
-to create a discord AI recommendation bot that suggests you movies, songs and tv shows.</b>
+to create a discord AI recommendation bot that suggests you movies, songs and tv shows that is deployed on heroku.</b>

 ## Libraries Used
   * Tensorflow == 2.3.1